Skip to navigation Skip to content

 Scotland UK

 Kerry Waylen is a senior researcher in the Social, Economic and Geographical Sciences (SEGS) department at the James Hutton Institute.
-She aims to understand - and help achieve - more inclusive and holistic natural resource management, with a growing focus on the role of knowledges within environmental governance.
+She builds understanding of how to achieve more 'joined up' approaches to natural resource management - i.e. working holistically and inclusively to consider multiple issues and interests in interconnected systems.
 She works part-time.

 Current research interests

-• When might it make sense to use new concepts and instruments for environmental management, particularly those - such as the 'Ecosystem Approach' or 'Nature-Based Solutions' - that aim to promote inclusive and holistic approaches?
+• What is the potential of new concepts and instruments for environmental management, particularly those - such as the 'Ecosystem Approach' or 'Nature-Based Solutions' - that aim to promote inclusive and holistic approaches?

 Kerry's main ongoing research projects

-• Kerry co-leads with Rowan Ellis, research on (up)scaling and mainstreaming of catchment NbS in Scotland, including urban as well as rural setttings.This is part of the 'Aim NbS' project funded by the Scottish Government RESAS Strategic Research Programme 2022-2027.
+• Kerry leads research on (up)scaling and mainstreaming of catchment NbS in Scotland, as part of the broader 'Aim NbS' project funded by the Scottish Government RESAS Strategic Research Programme 2022-2027.

 Research approaches

-Kerry's current work predominantly uses interpretive qualitative research methods, e.g. collecting data from semi-structured interviews, workshops, participant observation, analysed using mixed inductive and deductive approaches.
+Kerry's work predominantly uses interpretive qualitative research methods, e.g. collecting data from semi-structured interviews, workshops, participant observation, analysed using mixed inductive and deductive approaches.
 She also has expertise in quantitative methods for primary and secondary data collection and analysis.
-She has an established track record in all aspects of project and staff management.
-Her research funding ranges from strategic longer-term research funded by the European Commission, the Scottish Government, through to more focused work via funders such as ALTER-NET and NatureScot.
+The conceptual basis of individual projects varies, but underlying ideas about environmental governance relate to ideas in ecological economics, policy studies, and Science & Technology Studies (STS).
+Funding ranges from strategic longer-term research funded by the European Commission, the Scottish Government, through to more focused work via funders such as ALTER-NET and NatureScot.

-Kerry currently co-supervises 1 PhD student: Kirsty Holstead, who is building understanding of community water governance, funded by a Hydronation scholarship, with Dr Shona Russell at the University of St Andrews.
-She previously co-supervised Sam Poskitt, who is exploring the potential of scenario-planning to support learning for sustainable development, joint funded by ESRC and the James Hutton Institute, with Dr Andrew Ainslie at the University of Reading.
-Sam obtained his PhD in March 2018 and now works at the University of Reading on the participatory extension work in developing countries.
+Kerry has co-supervised 2 completed PhD students.
+Kirsty Holstead built understanding of community water governance, funded by a Hydronation scholarship, with Dr Shona Russell at the University of St Andrews (PhD obtained 2023).
+Sam Poskitt appraised the potential of scenario-planning to support learning for sustainable development, joint funded by ESRC and the James Hutton Institute, with Dr Andrew Ainslie at the University of Reading (PhD obtained 2018).
+She is open to other supervisory relationships, dependent on securing funding.

-Kerry is a trustee of the Orskov Foundation, a charitable foundation that supports students and communities to develop sustainable land use to support livelihoods in lower-income countries.
-Her own current research is mostly based in Europe, but she is always interested to support sustainable development in the Global South - which relates to her past projects.
+Kerry is also a trustee of the Orskov Foundation, a charitable foundation that supports students and communities to develop sustainable land use to support livelihoods in lower-income countries.
+Her own current research is mostly based in Europe, but she is always interested to support sustainable development in the Global South - which relates to her past research and field experience.

 Past research

-Within the recent project MAGIC 'Moving Towards Adaptive Governance in Complexity: Informing Nexus Security', funded by EU H2020, she carried out transdisciplinary research to prompt reflection on the suitability of European policy processes for nexus governance, particularly in relation to sustainable agriculture.
+Within MAGIC 'Moving Towards Adaptive Governance in Complexity: Informing Nexus Security', funded by EU H2020, she carried out transdisciplinary research to prompt reflection on the suitability of European policy processes for nexus governance, particularly in relation to sustainable agriculture.

 In 2021 she collaborated with Robin Pakeman and Mark Wilkinson on a SEFARI fellowship to identify a framework for implementing and evaluating NbS in Scotland.